 Named for nearby Mission Dolores, the 16-acre Mission Dolores Park is one of San Francisco’s most popular parks.
 Its soccer fields, tennis courts, and playground are almost always filled with city dwellers enjoying the open space.

 On nice weekends, as many as 10,000 people stop through the park to walk their dogs, attend events, or just lounge on the hillside with the lovely view of the city.
-Location: two blocks south of Mission Dolores at the western edge of the SF Mission District.
+Location: two blocks south of Mission Dolores at the western edge of the neighborhood.

 After a couple of non-food stops, it was time for another snack.
 This time, the destination was the fabulous Dandelion Chocolate.
 What attracted us to much to the café was not just the obvious chocolate (because, yum), but the amount of care and preparation that goes into everything Dandelion Chocolate makes.

 Using cacao beans from the Dominican Republic, Venezuela, and Madagascar, Dandelion Chocolate does everything else—from roasting to tempering to formulating their outstanding bites—by hand.
 And lots of the process is visible in the shop.
 Delicious things are great, but they’re even better when made with love and a dose of education on the side.
 Location: 740 Valencia Street

 In all our research about San Francisco activities, Mission Minis seemed to pop up everywhere.
 Even though the shop was a few blocks out of the way from the rest of our stops, we were compelled to make a visit.
 I mean, they’re cupcakes.
 And they’re cute.
 And at only $1.50, they’re almost impossible to pass up.